awsdocs/amazon-redshift-developer-guide/doc_source/r_VACUUM_command.md

 By default, VACUUM SORT ONLY skips any table that is already at least 95 percent sorted\.
 To change the default sort threshold for a single table, include the table name and the TO *threshold* PERCENT parameter when you run VACUUM\.

 DELETE ONLY   <a name="vacuum-delete-only"></a>
+Amazon Redshift automatically performs a DELETE ONLY vacuum in the background, so you rarely, if ever, need to run a DELETE ONLY vacuum\.
-Reclaims disk space occupied by rows that were marked for deletion by previous UPDATE and DELETE operations, and compacts the table to free up the consumed space\.
+A VACUUM DELETE reclaims disk space occupied by rows that were marked for deletion by previous UPDATE and DELETE operations, and compacts the table to free up the consumed space\.
 A DELETE ONLY vacuum operation doesn't sort table data\.
-Amazon Redshift automatically performs a DELETE ONLY vacuum in the background, so you rarely, if ever, need to run a DELETE ONLY vacuum\.
 This option reduces the elapsed time for vacuum operations when reclaiming disk space is important but resorting new rows is not important\.
 This option can also be useful when your query performance is already optimal, and resorting rows to optimize query performance is not a requirement\.
 By default, VACUUM DELETE ONLY reclaims space such that at least 95 percent of the remaining rows are not marked for deletion\.
 To change the default delete threshold for a single table, include the table name and the TO *threshold* PERCENT parameter when you run VACUUM\.
 Some operations, such as `ALTER TABLE APPEND`, can cause tables to be fragmented\.
-When you use the `DELETE ONLY `clause the vacuum operation reclaims space from fragmented tables\.
+When you use the `DELETE ONLY` clause the vacuum operation reclaims space from fragmented tables\.
 The same threshold value of 95 percent applies to the defragmentation operation\.

 REINDEX *tablename*  <a name="vacuum-reindex"></a>
 Analyzes the distribution of the values in interleaved sort key columns, then performs a full VACUUM operation\.
 If REINDEX is used, a table name is required\.